SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 - category: `oauth.internal`;
 - key: `basic-user.cookie.lifespan.seconds`;

 The default value is two weeks.
-It can also be set to any negative value so that the cookie will be deleted when the user closes the browser.
+To have the cookie deleted when the user closes the browser, set it to any negative value.

 ##### Lifespan configuration of JWT in response body